solana-developers/professional-education/labs/escrow/README.md

 ### Changes from original

-One of the challenges when teaching is avoiding ambiguity—names have to be carefully chosen to be clear and not possible to confuse with other times.
+One of the challenges when teaching is avoiding ambiguity — names have to be carefully chosen to be clear and not possible to confuse with other times.

 - Custom instructions were replaced by `@solana-developers/helpers` for many tasks to reduce the file size.
 - The upstream project has a custom file layout.
 We use the 'multiple files' Anchor layout.